 Powers relating to the Granter's financial affairs are known as "continuing powers."
 They can take effect immediately, or only come into force when the Granter loses legal capacity.
 This is when the law says that the Granter is no longer able to fully understand the implications of the decisions they have to take.
 Welfare powers cannot be exercised until such time as the Granter has lost capacity.

 The decision as to which powers to allow the Attorney to have should be freely made by the Granter.
 It is important that the powers granted should be specific as they will be interpreted strictly.
-For this reason, it is recommended that legal advice is taken before the document is prepared, to ensure that it is as robust as possible.
+For this reason, it is recommended that specialist power of attorney legal advice is taken before the document is prepared, to ensure that it is as robust as possible.

 Livingstone Brown can provide full advice in respect of Powers of Attorney.
 We can advise whether this is the appropriate order for your individual circumstances and, if so, can deal with drafting and registering this on your behalf.
 Simply arrange an appointment to meet with one of our Solicitors to begin the process.
-To find out more, contact our Private Client department.
-Call 0141 433 8310 and ask to speak to Samantha Baird, or email firstname.lastname@example.org.
+Call us on 0141 429 8166 or complete our online contact form.